(Last update 2/25/2017. If you’d like to add anything, please leave a note. Thank you.)

 LotRO character creation is designed to be self-explanatory.
 A few things to keep in mind:

-- Unlike some other MMO’s, some classes in LotRO can only by played by the races that ‘make sense’, in the eyes of the developers, in the context of Tolkien’s lore.
-Note that the starting bonuses of the races will be mostly insignificant later in the game when your main character stats will increase up into the hundreds.
-Slightly more significant are the level-locked racial traits you can earn later in the game.
-Hobbits receive a racial stealth and ‘feign death’, for example.
+- Unlike some other MMO’s, some classes in LotRO can only by played by the races that are lore-appropriate.
+Starting bonuses of the races will be mostly insignificant later in the game when your main character stats will increase up into the hundreds.
+More significant are the level-locked racial traits you can earn later in the game.
+Hobbits receive a racial stealth and ‘feign death’.
 Dwarves and Elves receive a short-duration resistance or parry skill.
 Men/women receive a substantial heal that can be used once an hour.

-- The Rune-Keeper and Warden may be locked when you first start playing LotRO.
-These are ‘premium’ (and advanced skill) classes and need to be purchased separately in the LotRO store or as part of the Moria expansion pack.
+- The Rune-Keeper, Warden, and Beorning may be locked when you first start playing LotRO.
+These are ‘premium’ (and advanced skill) classes and need to be purchased separately.
 The RK is a healer/DPS hybrid that wields rune stones (yes, you will have rocks in your hands).
 The Warden uses spear, shield, and javelin for a sort of classic Greek (“This is Sparta!”) approach that involves fun console-like key combos.
+The Beorning is a bear-shifter with a rage mechanic.

 - Note that you will be able to change your hairstyle and color later at the barber in the Prancing Pony in Bree-town.
 A name change can be purchased at any time in the LotRO store.
-You cannot change your race or sex at the time of this writing.
-If you’re wondering how to make the woman in the image at the above left, you can’t do that either.
-That is an Algraig woman of Enedwaith and a nod to the idea of allowing native/tribal peoples as playable races in the future in LotRO.
+You cannot change your race or sex .
+You can get facial tattoos via the Beorning premium class.

 The Starter/Tutorial Section